tpgllc/python-config/README.md

 config.py contains the application run parameters and a class ConfigParms which manages the config file.
 It reads a xxxxx.cfg file from the data folder.
 If the file does not exist, it is created.
 The xxxxx.cfg file is not managed by git so changing values in the xxxxx.cfg file does not flag a git change.

 It is intended for the config.py file to be modified for the application.
 Parameters unique to the application are defined with their defaults.
-Replace the var1-3 and m1-2 variables with the variables needed by the application.
+Replace the *var1-3* and *m1-2* variables with the variables needed by the application.
+Also set the cfg filename (*cfg_flnm*).

 The *`sys_cfg_version`* variable must not be deleted, it will be updated as new parameters are added to the config file and the change in this value triggers the rewrite of the file.